Freddie Eugene Owens: Conversion to Islam and cancelled execution attempts

 While the legal process was ongoing in his case, Freddie Owens remained on death row at Broad River Correctional Institution while awaiting his execution.
 In 2015, Owens converted to Islam and he went by the Muslim name Khalil Divine Black Sun Allah, although he continued using his original name in court proceedings for clarity.

 Additionally, Owens also took an interest in history, especially African history.
 Owens had suggested that his niece write a paper about the Nubian Queen Amanirenas, who resisted Roman rule in the ancient Kingdom of Kush.
 Regularly, Owens would converse with his lawyers about the University of Timbuktu, bonobo apes, and the history of cartoon character Betty Boop.
 Owens took up writing in prison; he often penned essays, poems and his own personal thoughts, and also learned to read and write Arabic as part of his further devotion to his newfound Islamic faith.

 Originally, Owens's death sentence was ordered to be carried out on October 3, 2008, but the execution did not proceed due to the U.S. Supreme Court granting a stay of execution for Owens while pending an appeal.
 Later, Owens was rescheduled to be executed on January 9, 2009, but the execution date was delayed for legal reasons.
 Twelve years later, a third death warrant was approved, rescheduling Owens's new execution date as June 25, 2021, but it was again ultimately staved off due to Owens's last-minute appeal and the South Carolina Supreme Court ruled that the executions of Owens and another inmate, Brad Sigmon, should be postponed until they were given the choice of death by electrocution or firing squad.

 At the time of Owens's third death warrant, there was an unofficial moratorium on executions in South Carolina since 2011 due to lack of supplies of drugs used for lethal injection executions, in addition to the expiration of the existing drug supplies and refusal of drug companies to sell their drugs to the state for the purpose of carrying out executions.
-Prior to 2024, 43 convicted murderers were executed in South Carolina between 1985 and 2011; Jeffrey Brian Motts was the most recent person at that point to be executed, with his execution taking place on May 6, 2011, for the murder of his cellmate at Perry Correctional Institution (where Motts was serving a life sentence for murdering his great-aunt and her brother-in-law in 1995).
+Prior to 2024, 43 convicted murderers were executed in South Carolina between 1985 and 2011; Jeffrey Motts was the most recent person at that point to be executed, with his execution taking place on May 6, 2011, for the murder of his cellmate at Perry Correctional Institution (where Motts was serving a life sentence for murdering his great-aunt and her brother-in-law in 1995).

 In 2021, ten years after the state's last execution, the South Carolina state governor, Henry McMaster, signed new laws to revive the electric chair and introduce execution by firing squad as alternative methods should the option of lethal injection be unavailable, and to allow inmates to choose whichever execution method they preferred.
 In September 2023, it was reported that the state had managed to purchase drugs to restart executions by lethal injection.